humana-fragilitas/museum-alert-desktop/README.md

    - configurable ultrasonic distance barrier (2cm to 4 meters) with WiFi connectivity and alert notifications via MQTT;
    - configurable BLE Eddystone-URL beacon suitable for proximity notifications.

-**Note**: the desktop application is specifically designed to configure, provision on AWS IoT Core, and test the Museum Alert Sensor (MAS).
-Therefore, the sensor firmware must be built and deployed to the hardware device before this desktop application can be used effectively.
-Deploy these dependencies in the specified order before setting up this desktop application.

 ## Getting Started

 ### Environment Configuration